RainerEngelken/NeurIPS2022/README.md

 ## Repository Overview

 ### src/
-Contains the source files.
+Contains the source files.\
-generateInputOutputOUAnalytical.jl - this solves the OU-process analytically incrementally and generates input and target output trainingBalancedNets.jl - this trains a RNN on the autoencoder task and visualizes the results during training ib
+generateInputOutputOUAnalytical.jl - solves the OU-process distributionally correct to generate input and target output\
+trainingBalancedNets.jl - trains a RNN on the autoencoder task and visualizes the results during training\

 ### example_code/
 Example scripts for training networks on one, two and three stimuli.\